frame-js/Frame/README.md

 - Full featured drag and drop Web + Electron IDE for building the future of apps
 - Mobile IDE (React Native) for iOS, Android, etc
 - Transpiling + Build steps for truly cross platform libraries
-- Hosted solution without having to upload your Blueprints somewhere
+- Hosted solution without having to upload your Blueprints somewhere (along with transpiling configurations)
-- Error propagation via the flow (with custom paths)
+- Error propagation via the flow (with custom paths), without falling over

 <br>